What Is Aluminium Chloride (AlCl3)?

 - The colour of aluminium chloride is white, but it is often contaminated with iron trichloride, which makes it yellow.

 - It is in a liquid state only at pressures above 2.5 atm and temperatures above 190°C.

 - Aluminium chloride is a powerful Lewis acid.

 - It is a major industrial catalyst.

-- AlCl3 is anhydrous, non-explosive, non-flammable but a corrosive solid.
+- AlCl3 is an anhydrous, non-explosive, non-flammable, but corrosive solid.

 - It reacts violently when it comes in contact with water or bases.

 Aluminium Chloride Reactions

-Here we will understand how AlCl3 reacts with other compounds.
-If we take anhydrous aluminium chloride it is a powerful Lewis acid.
-What this means is that it is capable of forming Lewis acid-base adducts even with bases that are weak in nature.
+Here, we will understand how AlCl3 reacts with other compounds.
+If we take anhydrous aluminium chloride, it is a powerful Lewis acid, which means that it is capable of forming Lewis acid-base adducts even with bases that are weak in nature.
 For example, mesitylene and benzophenone.
-Some common reactions are:
+Some common reactions are given below: